Absomz/first-data-insights/README.md

 ---

-## 🎯 Goal
+## 🎯 Personal Statement

-The purpose of this repository is to serve as both a learning archive and a professional portfolio showcasing my path toward becoming a **Technical AI Product Manager**, with a strong foundation in data handling, analysis, and communication of insights.
+🧠 *This repository is part of a structured and disciplined personal learning process, driven by the commitment to build a meaningful technical career rooted in purpose, integrity, and human-centered impact.*

+🎓 *It is also a key component of my preparation to apply to top-tier institutions such as MIT and Harvard, where excellence is measured not only in technical skill, but in clarity of leadership, responsibility, and long-term vision.*

+📫 Contact: absomz@hotmail.com